kerrigribble leaked

 It’s a handy way to establish when and how the photo was taken.

 To stay on top of things, set up Google Alerts.
-Just enter specific keywords, like your name or project title.
+Just enter specific keywords, your name, project title, whatever matters to you.
 You’ll get an email whenever those terms pop up in new web pages.
+It’s simple.
+It works.

 It’s a simple but powerful way to monitor your brand.